Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GSL/README.md

   * There are now versions with OpenMP enabled and without.
 When in doubt which one to use: One should never combine code compiled with the OpenMP version of LibSci with code with the sequential version (or likely any code compiled without OpenMP) as this causes runtime crashed.

+  * For LUMI/23.12, additional license information was added to the installation.